 - Permanent easements for which landowners will receive 100 percent of the easement compensation value of the enrolled land plus 100 percent of the cost of the approved conservation practices.

-In order to be eligible to enroll an easement in the HFRP, a landowner must:
+In order to enroll an easement in HFRP, a landowner must:

 - Be the owner of the eligible land for which enrollment is sought; and

 - Agree to provide all information requested to the NRCS to determine eligibility.

 Eligible areas include parts of the Upper Cumberland River Watershed.
 Eligible land must be located within those parts of the Upper Cumberland River, Rockcastle River, South Fork of Cumberland River, Upper Buck Creek, and Lower Buck Creek that lie within Lincoln, Rockcastle, Jackson, Laurel, Pulaski, Wayne, McCreary, Clay, Knox, Whitley, Bell, Harlan, and Letcher Counties.

 - Lands owned by a government entity;